jlas1/Klicky-Nozzle-Probe/README.md

   - M84
   - G28 (with the nozzle probe in place)

+# WARNING Do not probe with the hotend on, it will destroy the microswitch

 Now the printer will believe that the probe tip is the nozzle tip and will take care to avoid hitting the bed with the probe. you can now a Quad Gantry Level or Z Tilt adjust to level the bed as much as possible.